Teaching of Social Studies | Arts & Humanities

 Required courses:

-• A&HW 4036 The teaching of social studies
+• A&HW 4036 Teaching methods in the social studies

 • C&T 4501 Teaching and Learning in a Multicultural, Multilingual Classroom